fbpx

 Difference

-When the blend mode is applied to a black and white gradient layer, the black areas portray the base layer, and the white regions invert the colors from the original base layer.
+When the blend mode is applied to a black-and-white gradient layer, the black areas portray the base layer, and the white regions invert the colors from the original base layer.

 Exclusion